mangal-interactions/mangal/reviews.md

 it is really simple to contribute data.
 If that is the case it should be stated clearly in the manuscript.

 > We agree entirely.
-To this end, we have updated the vignette on uploading data.
+To this end, we have added a documentation on how to upload data.
 The upload process was designed to be as simple as possible, and early users of the package reported no trouble uploading datasets.

 Other information your could consider including: Your “obs_type” field could be expanded to include more specific details about the sampling protocol